Faculty of Management and Law, University of Limpopo, South Africa

 It is also pertinent to point out and inform that peak hours especially in the early morning when workers would be going to resume at work and closing times usually attract huge human traffic and as such, increase demand for transportation.
 It is against the backdrop of these challenges that government should, as much as possible, plan settlements to be located close enough to work destinations to enable public transport vehicles to make two or more trips from the settlements to the work places in the peak-hour periods.
 Therefore, settlements, particularly future settlement plans should have circulation systems or movement layouts which make all dwellings accessible to public transportation systems.
 It is pertinent to point out that planning should make transportation accessible to commuters.
 So, when planning, walking distances from settlements to public-transportation or any transportation facilities where commuters will board should be less than 15 minutes at most.

-Widespread campaign, awareness creation and ample information are the impetus to drive poverty alleviation transportation for the working poor in South Africa.
-It is against this backdrop that this article has demonstrated that interventions to assist low income earners to access sustainable transportation to work is critical in view of the fact that they are vulnerable, live far away from the workplace, do not have means to buy their own vehicle and at the same time are confronted with huge socio economic challenges.
-Therefore, it is important to accentuate the provision of a common shared transportation of maximum comfortable ride as an intervention being provided to employees to commute at reasonable transport fare and at the same time is able to be punctual at work on a daily basis.
-Despite all these intricate opportunities presented by this intervention, the article demonstrates that the intervention is not devoid of some problems.
-As part of the solutions to address the problem, the article postulates strong management, oversight, monitoring, maintenance and right human behaviors as panacea to effectively make the model continue to function sustainably and in perpetuity.
+Widespread campaign, awareness creation and ample information are the impetus to drive transportation alleviation for the working poor in South Africa.
+It is against this backdrop that this article has demonstrated that interventions to assist low income earners to access sustainable transportation to work are critical in view of the fact that they are vulnerable, live far away from the workplace, do not have means to buy their own vehicles and at the same time are confronted with huge socio economic challenges.
+Therefore, it is important to accentuate the provision of a common shared transportation of maximum comfortable ride as an intervention being provided to employees to commute at reasonable cost and at the same time are able to be punctual at work on a daily basis.
+Despite all these intricate opportunities presented by these interventions, the article demonstrates that the interventions are not devoid of some problems.
+As part of the solutions to address these problems, the article postulates strong management, oversight, monitoring, maintenance and proper human behaviors as panacea to effectively make the model to function sustainably and in perpetuity.